isholajanet/fxpal_task/README.md

 - GitHub repository: [https://github.com/your-username/sample-application](https://github.com/your-username/sample-application)

 ## Conclusion
-You have successfully set up and run the Sample Application.
+You have successfully set up and run the Application.
 Refer to this documentation for guidance on usage and troubleshooting.